PandaMods-Dev/Pandas-Falling-Trees/README.md

 You can also join my [Discord](https://discord.gg/wjPt4vEfXb)

 ## Known Incompatibilities:
+- **Optifine:** I cant promise that compatibility will ever be possible.
-- **HT's Treechop:** Compatibility is planned and will be added when 0.18.5 is ported to 1.20+
+- **HT's Treechop:** Compatibility is planned and will be added when 0.18.5+ is ported to 1.20+
 - **Wilder Wilds:** Game crash when mining trees.
 I recommend blacklisting the logs and leaves in the mod config.
 - **Physics mod:** I will not make compatibility because it's not open sourced, if compatibility should ever be a thing, then the creators of the Physics mod should add it.